Azmeerabhagyasree/Toastmasters-meeting/README.md

 # Toastmasters-meeting
 Rules to follow while joining a meet :
-1.Don't unmute yourself till ur the speaker .
+1.Don't unmute yourself till ur the speaker
-2.Take responsibility about sex,region and politics.
+2.Take responsibility about sex,region and politics
-3.After the final hearing not forget to get a round of applause .
-4.keep the camera on in the meeting .
+3.After the final hearing not forget to get a round of applause 4.keep the camera on in the meeting
-5.Take the chance to speak so that your communication skills will be improved.
+5.Take the chance to speak so that your communication skills will be improved

    #Theme of meet is :
 "** LIFE IS A POLE OF 50-50 CHANCE**" yin & yang concept: "DARK AND LIGHT","SUN AND MOON","MALE AND FEMALE","GOOD AND BAD"
  $$ SHOT IN THE DARK"

  Three section :